qin-coder/demo-quickrun/README.md

 ## 🐇 RabbitMQ Event-Driven Microservices

 ### Core Message Queues
-I designed and implemented a robust event-driven system using RabbitMQ to handle the high-throughput requirements of 100,000+ daily active users:
+I designed and implemented a robust event-driven system using RabbitMQ to handle the throughput requirements of 100,000+ daily active users:

 ```
 // Event Types for Different Business Scenarios